3 vintage recipes side dishes

 2. Remove the sausage and place it on a paper towel to drain excess grease.

-3. In a new pan, add the baked beans, brown sugar, and barbecue sauce.
+3. In a clean pan, add the baked beans, barbecue sauce, and brown sugar.
+Stir to combine.

-4. Slice the cooked sausage and add it to the bean mixture.
+4. Slice the cooked sausage and stir it into the bean mixture.

-5. Simmer on low heat for 15 minutes, stirring occasionally.
+5. Simmer on low heat for 15 minutes, stirring occasionally, until heated through and flavors blend.

 brown sugar